rodrigo-ceccato/dotfiles/README.md

 # dotfiles
-Here lies some my dotfiles for:
+Here lies some dotfiles for:

 * Terminator terminal
 * i3-gaps